unadkat/jump/README.md

 # Jump (Jay's Utilities and Mathematical Primitives)

-A header-only C++ library with some basic utilities and some generally-useful mathematical and numerical interfaces.
+A C++ library with some basic utilities and some generally useful mathematical and numerical facilities/interfaces.

 ## External libraries